(first posted 1/4/2013; revised 7/19/2016)

 The result was all-too many overheating incidents, which commonly resulted in either a warped head, or worse.
 And there were issues with head and sleeve gaskets, etc… That was just with the engine.

-The basic mechanical components of the 504 were as robust as ever, but all the Micky-Mouse electrics/electronics required, and wiring and switches, and sensors, and everything else that increasingly constituted a modern car were their undoing.
+The basic mechanical components of the 504 were presumably as robust as ever, but all the Micky-Mouse electrics/electronics required, and wiring and switches, and sensors, and everything else that increasingly constituted a modern car were their undoing.
 And once the Japanese cars got into gear in the late seventies and eighties, the game really changed.
-Needless to say, the Japanese were 100% committed to the US market, and rapidly did what was necessary to soon rise to the top of the reliability rankings.
+Needless to say, the Japanese were also 100% committed to the US market, and rapidly did what was necessary to soon rise to the top of the reliability rankings.

 Against growing expectations (and their own increasing frailties), the French dropped in their reliability reputation, precipitously so.
 And a boomlet in Peugeot 504 sales during the diesel boom (1975-1981) only added to the potential problems, as folks were buying Peugeots who just didn’t know what they were getting into, sold to them by new dealers who likewise didn’t know what they were getting into.
 A recipe for…an eventual exit from the US market.